 uniQure has initiated the first gene therapy clinical trial in Huntington's disease.

 uniQure has begun dosing patients in a dose-escalating, randomized and controlled Phase I/II clinical study to assess the safety, tolerability and efficacy of a one-time treatment of AMT-130 in patients with Huntington’s disease.

 The clinical trial uniQure is conducting in HD uses a gene therapy known as AMT-130 (read more about AMT-130 here).
 This investigational treatment is the first one-time administered gene therapy to enter clinical testing for the treatment of HD.
 AMT-130 is administered only once by neurosurgical procedure.
 There are two key components to AMT-130, a vector and a gene encoding a microRNA.
 The vector acts as a delivery system and is based on a non-disease causing adeno-associated virus (AAV) that has been changed to carry and deliver a gene encoding a microRNA that will recognize, bind and non-selectively lower the human huntingtin protein. microRNA (or miRNA) are small pieces of genetic material that can prevent production of a given protein.
 To “non-selectively lower” human huntingtin protein means that production of both the disease-causing mutant (mHTT) and normal huntingtin protein (HTT) will be decreased.

 The objectives of the Phase I/II clinical trial are to assess the safety, tolerability and efficacy of AMT-130 in patients with HD using a dose-escalating, randomized, and double-blinded control design.
 The study is trial being conducted in the United States.
 The first two patient procedures have now been completed in the higher dose, second cohort of the trial.
 The initiation of patient enrollment in this 16-patient cohort follows a meeting of the trial’s independent Data Safety Monitoring Board (DSMB) that reviewed safety data for the fully enrolled first cohort of ten patients.
-To date, seven patients now have been treated with AMT-130, and four patients who received the imitation surgery.
+To date, seven patients now have been treated with AMT-130 across both trial cohorts, and five patients have received the imitation surgery.

 Below are answers to some frequently asked questions about the trial.
 For additional information, please speak with your doctor or contact AMT130_clinical_trials@uniqure.com.